 Is your product data ready for AI-facing commerce?

-Check whether missing fields, weak identifiers, variants, prices, availability, or feed structure are holding back AI-facing commerce surfaces.
+Check whether missing fields, weak identifiers, variants, prices, availability, or feed structure are limiting AI-facing commerce surfaces.

 Merchants with a product export, feed sample, API payload, or catalog file.